Why Proper Drainage Planning Is Critical During Excavation in Oahu

 Drainage planning does add upfront cost and time to excavation.
 French drains, gravel layers, and proper trench design require labor and materials.
 However, the tradeoff is long-term stability versus repeated repairs.

-Skipping drainage may save money initially, but it increases the likelihood of:
+According to our excavation experts, skipping drainage may save money initially, but it increases the likelihood of:

 • Re-excavation